iakashpaul/iakashpaul.github.io/_posts/2017-4-6-April Rush.md

 ---

-I got new gear inlcuding books like 'Getting Started with TF' & 'AI: A Modern Approach by Russell & Norvig'.
-Also a grey cutting mat to up the cool-factor of my desk(not really, it's just to protect the wooden table top from further damage by screwdrivers & cutters).
+I got new gear inlcuding books like 'Getting Started with TF' & 'AI: A Modern Approach by Russell & Norvig' & a grey cutting mat.

 I also made a new Raspberry Pi 3 case based off of the "old-new" Mac Pro(trash-can design), aptly named 'Pi Pro'.